JetBrains/guide/site/python/tutorials/intro-aws/atlas/index.md

 video: "https://youtu.be/TfwDOKRiYQ4"
 ---

-In this tutorial we are going create a MongoDB Cluster and connect through PyCharm Professional.
+In this tutorial, we are going create a MongoDB Cluster and connect through PyCharm Professional.

 ### MongoDB Atlas